ThomasTJdev/attio_email_tracking/README.md

 1. Click on the extension icon in the top right corner.
 2. Enter the secret key and the endpoint URL from you Attio CRM manager.

+#### Warning

+If you use the manual injection button, then you should wait clicking on that until you are actually sending!
+From the second you click on it, you have 5 seconds to send the email, otherwise Google's images cacher will make a "fake" has been opened.

 ### Server